Moreno Valley Medical Center

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

-- Organizations must be in good standing with all previous grant awards and required reports
+- Organization must be in good standing with all previous grant awards and required reports.

-- One grant proposal per agency, per local funding cycle
+- One grant proposal per agency, per funding cycle.

 To view your submitted applicaiton click here.

 You can find all the CHNA Reports organized by Year and Medical Center in the Community Health Needs Assessment (CHNA) Section of the Service Areas Page.